 It seems you’re using a browser that is a little past its time and our website might not be able to perform as it should.

-Experience the best of Wairarapa’s wine and food at the Wairarapa Wines Harvest Festival held annually in March.
-This boutique festival celebrates the beginning of the grape harvest season, where winemakers and chefs prepare food and wine matches in a picturesque riverside setting.
+All your Wairarapa wining and dining dreams will come true at Wairarapa Wines Harvest Festival, held annually in March to celebrate the beginning of the grape harvest season.
+Winemakers and chefs prepare food with excellent wine matches in a picturesque riverside setting

 Wairarapa is also home to New Zealand’s premier wine, food and music festival, Toast Martinborough, held each November.
 Set within several stunning Martinborough wineries, this one-day festival showcases the world-class wine from the region, paired with gourmet cuisine by top Wairarapa and Wellington producers, against a backdrop of live music and entertainment.

 Wellington Wine and Food Festival at Waitangi Park is Wellington's own waterfront wine celebration held each summer (February 2019).
 A selection of Wellington’s top restaurants deliver exquisite dishes matched to local wine, all accompanied by great live music.